lorinpa/skill-data-mine/README.md

 * Example:
     * $> lein run -report skill-history python

-* Report Skill History - filtered (Same as above Skill History Report, except you can append a list of skills)
+* Report Skill History - list (for each snapshot, reports the percent all skills (in list) are present in a job.
-    * $> lein run -report skill-history SKILL  SKILL-LIST
+    * $> lein run -report skill-history SKILL-LIST
 * Example:
-    * $> lein run -report skill-history python sql linux Restricts jobs.
-Each job in used in report statistics must include either "sql" or "linux" as a skill.
-Report the percent of jobs python appears.
+    * $> lein run -report skill-history python sql linux Reports the percent of jobs that contained all 3 skill (python sql linux) in each snapshot.

 ## License
 Code licensed under [GNU General Public License, version 2] (http://www.gnu.org/licenses/gpl-2.0.html")